 So many distractions happen throughout our day.
 For me personally, I am an online music teacher and blogger and a stay at home mom of 3 boys.
 I get interrupted and distracted all day long, and for me, music helps me focus.

 If I am really needing to concentrate on finishing a task, I like to listen to Classical music or a slow song that plays softly in the background.
-Music can help your brain process what it needs to and help you focus whether you’re needing to be creative, finish a project, or with writing or reading.
+Music can help your brain process what it needs to and help you focus on whether you need to be creative, finish a project, or write or read.

 2. Music Helps You Relax